Hi, I’m Randy Charles, the creator and chief editor of this site Paintcentric. I’m a businessman now by profession, but I used to work as...Read more

 After thawing the paint, evaluate the paint.
-If the paint was partly frozen, it would look nearly natural.
+If partly froze, the paint would look nearly natural.
 So, you need to ensure that you assess it a bit further.
 Occasionally, in frozen paint, it has some lumps resembling cottage cheese.

-To seek out lumps, pour the paint into another clean paint bucket.
-While pouring the paint, you will easily see lumps as the paint is being transported to the other can.
-If there are no lumps, then your paint is excellent to go.
-But, if you discover that there are several lumps, then you may not be able to use the paint.
+To look for lumps, pour the paint into another clean paint bucket.
+While pouring the paint, you will easily see lumps.
+If there are no lumps, then your paint is good to go.
+But, if you discover that there are several lumps, you may not be able to use the paint.

-However, you can try this other step in if you find lumps in the paint and are hopeful about reviving it.
+However, you can try this other step if you find lumps in the paint and hope to revive it.

 Mix the paint aggressively.

-Another step to revive your paint that has some lumps is to stir it aggressively.
+Another step to revive your paint with some lumps is to stir it aggressively.
 Using a solid object, stir the thawed paint vigorously.
 If the lumps mix with the paint, then it is good enough.
-But, if the lumps are still solid and don’t mix, then it is not good to go.
+But, if the lumps are still solid and don’t mix, then it is not good.

 You must, however, ensure to mix the paint vigorously or use an electric paint mixer if you have one.
 The time taken to mix the paint completely depends on the number of lumps in the paint.

 Now, you want to test if the paint is good to go.
-Apply the thawed paint, unimportant surface.
+Apply the thawed paint to an unimportant surface.
 Ensure not to use the paint that has frozen on any essential project.
-Save your neck.
 Test the paint on some surface like scrap metal or wood.

 How do I store paint in cold weather?

 If you want to store paint during cold seasons, it’s ideal that you store them at room temperature.
-By doing this, the paint’s lifespan will be protected, and you can be able to use it again at later times.
+Doing this will protect the paint’s lifespan, and you can use it again at later times.
 Also, if you can, store the paint in a cool, dark, and dry place.
 A place in mid-temperature—not extremely hot or cold.
 If you do this, you will prolong the life of the paint.

 You can also store your paint in the basement or even within your house.
-Within these places, you will easily get a stable room temperature.
-Alternatively, any location where there is temperature control, where the cold from outside can’t intrude.
+Within these places, you will quickly get a stable room temperature—alternatively, any location with temperature control, where the cold from outside can’t intrude.